 Then, I re-read one of my favorite books, The Slight Edge, by Jeff Olson.
 In his book, Jeff explains how “Every decision you make, no matter how small, is a step towards success or a step towards failure.”

 Mr. Olson explains that these decisions are typically easy to do (“simple disciplines made consistently over time”), but equally easy not to do (“simple errors in judgement made over time”).
 If we focus daily on these simple disciplines, they will eventually become habits.
 Then of course, if we continue to follow through with these habits, we will begin to see positive results.

 Immediately, I made the decision to stop allowing the Slight Edge to work against me.
 I still couldn’t see the whole staircase, but I knew what my first step would be.
 I needed to begin proactively moving my body every day and feeding myself quality foods with nutritional value.

-The First Steps Toward Weight Loss: Beginning to Exercise
+The First of the Fat Loss Tips: Beginning to Exercise

 Months ago, I had purchased a Fitbit with great intentions, but had stopped utilizing it fairly quickly.
 So, Step One was to charge up the Fitbit, keep it charged, and take my literal first steps toward weight loss.